 Accessibility Training for College and University Employees

 The AODA mandates accessibility training for educators at the K-12 level.
 However, this training may leave educators unprepared for many situations.
 Furthermore, the AODA does not yet mandate specific training for staff and faculty in higher education.
-Therefore, the Committee recommends that the Ministry of Colleges and Universities should develop accessibility training for college and university employees.
-Moreover, the Ministry should work with people who have disabilities to develop this training.
+Therefore, the Committee recommends that the Ministry of Colleges and Universities and the Ministry for Seniors and Accessibility should develop accessibility training for college and university employees.
+Moreover, the Ministries should work with people who have disabilities to develop this training.
 The training should teach staff and faculty about:

 - Complying with other accessibility standards that may apply to their roles, such as the: